- Pavement materials

 - Pavement maintenance and rehabilitation

-Dr Greg White is a Pavement Engineer and Researcher at the University of the Sunshine Coast.
-Following a career as an Airfield Engineering Officer in the Royal Australian Air Force, Greg worked for a number of leading Australian design consultants as a Principal Airport Pavement Engineer and then as the Technical Manager Airports for construction and surfacing company Fulton Hogan.
+Dr Greg White is the Director of the Airport Pavement Research Program at the University of the Sunshine Coast.
+Following a career as an Airfield Engineering Officer in the Royal Australian Air Force, Greg worked for a number of leading Australian design consultants as a Principal Airport Pavement Engineer and then as the Technical Manager Airports for one of Australia’s leading airport construction and surfacing companies.
 Greg holds a number of Masters level degrees, as well as a PhD, all earned in the area of pavement materials and engineering.
 Greg’s interests span all aspects of airport pavement design, construction, analysis and maintenance and his PhD investigated aircraft-induced shear stresses and their impact on asphalt runway surfaces.

-Greg is an active member of the Australian Airports Association’s Pavement Working Group, the International Civil Aviation Organisations’s Airport Pavement Expert Group, Australian Standards Committee CH-025 (bituminous products for road pavements) and is an Editorial Board Member of the International Journal on Pavement Engineering and Asphalt Technology as well as the International Journal of Pavements.
+Greg is an active member of the Australian Airports Association’s Pavement Working Group, the International Civil Aviation Organisations’s Airport Pavement Expert Group, Australian Standards Committee CH-025 (bituminous products for road pavements) and is an Editorial Board Member of the Journal of Pavement Engineering and Asphalt Technology as well as International Journal of Pavements.

 - Chartered Professional Engineer.